ibexa/documentation-user/docs/content_management/block_reference.md

 - **Video** — Click **Select content**, browse the content, and select a video to display in the block.

 On the **Properties** tab you can preview the selected video before adding it to the page.

+# Recommendation blocks

+One of the elements of the Raptor integration is the addition of recommendation blocks.
+For more information, see [Recommendation blocks](raptor_recommendation_blocks.md).